symPiotr/Wolbachia_Target_Enrichment/validation/Performance_validation_concept_and_lab.md

   * [20240418_Genome_coverage_visualization.pyde](ref)
   * Data_tables: [Drosophila melanogaster / wMel](Wol_Dmelanogaster_compacted_table.txt), [Drosophila mauritiana / wXXX](Wol_Dmauritiana_compacted_table.txt), [Brugia pahangi / wXXX](Wol_Brugiapahangi_compacted_table.txt), [Armadillium vulgare / wXXX](Wol_Avulgare_compacted_table.txt).

+The Combining_coverage_tables script also computes the average coverage for e

+### 2. Testing the ability to reconstruct genes and pathways

+For all targets, we have compared their presence within the reference genomes, and within the metagenomic and target enrichment datasets.
+We used [nhmmer - part of HMMER 3.4](http://hmmer.org/) to search for each target within each genome, with e-value set to e-10, and used esl-sfetch to extract the target region coordinates and sequences.

+We have used bam files constructed by mapping reads to the reference genomes, as explained above, then used samtools view to export reads mapped to each targetted region, and samtools fastq to export these reads.